 - Measure out yogurt and set aside on the counter so it can come to room temperature.

 - Place 1 can of drained and rinsed beans in a blender.
 Add 1 cup of broth and blend until mostly smooth.
 (You can also mash with a potato masher and do this in a bowl if you don't have a blender.)
 This helps thicken the chili.
 Set aside.

 - Warm oil in a large pot or Dutch oven over medium heat.
 Once hot, add onion and a pinch of salt and pepper and cook for 3 minutes, stirring often.
 Add garlic and cook for another minute.
 Add cumin, coriander and oregano and cook for 1 minute.
 Add corn, chiles, remaining 2 cans of beans, remaining 2 cups broth, and the blended bean mixture.

 - Bring to a boil then reduce heat to medium low and simmer, covered, for 30 minutes.
 Remove pot from heat.

-- Stir in cilantro, yogurt and lime juice.
+- Stir in cilantro, yogurt, lime juice, and soy sauce.
 Season to taste with salt and pepper (I added ½ tsp salt) and enjoy topped with tortilla chips, cheese, and/or avocado!